CazYokoyama/Open-Glider-Network-Groundstation/README.md

 * no turn rate in APRS messages (always zero)
 * disable sleep mode if everyone is connected to webserver
 * and a lot more...

+## If you find a bug...
+* create an issue or send me an email.
+* describe your problem in a few sentences
+* I will try to deal with all issues, maybe it will take a little longer sometimes, just be patient

 ## Installation